07130918/CaffeineWith/README.md

 [CaffeineWith, an app that records the amount of caffeine you consume today by drinking coffee](https://caffeinewith.herokuapp.com/)

 Thank you for watching.
 This is Kota Sato.
-For companies, there is a guest login at the bottom of the drawer menu on the top page, so please use that.
+Companies have a guest login at the second bottom of the drawer menu on the top page, so please use that.
+Please allow location information.
 Also, please do not forget to log out when closing the tab.

 * Ruby 2.5.1 Framework Rails 5.2.4.4